Yashvardhan Kumar Sinha: Career

 Sinha is an Indian Foreign Service officer of the 1981 batch.

 After retiring from foreign service, he was first appointed as Central Information Commissioner on 1 January 2019 and was subsequently sworn in as the Chief Information Commissioner of India on 7 November 2020 and served the office till 3 October 2023.

+Awards

+Sinha is a recipient of the Distinguished Xaverian Award conferred by the St. Xavier's High School Patna Alumni Association in 2018.
+He was also awarded the Bharat Nirman Award in February 2020 by Bharat Nirman, an NGO.
+He was conferred the HRPC Dr Bhim Rao Ambedkar International Human Rights Award in December 2025.